 Several communities have developed proactive code enforcement programs.
 Others only deal with nuisances when they become a serious health or safety problem.
 Many local governments simply do not have adequate funding to make code enforcement a priority.
 The courts have recognized that governments generally do not have sufficient resources to hire staff to seek out violations of all regulations.
 It is common practice for cities and counties to enforce zoning ordinances, animal control, and nuisance ordinances on a complaint-only basis.
 See Frame Factory v.
 Ecology, 21 Wn.App 50, 57 (1978).

-The most desirable course of action is to obtain the voluntary cooperation of the public in seeking the abatement of nuisances.
+If the local government must step in, the most desirable course of action is to obtain the voluntary cooperation of the public in seeking the abatement of nuisances.
 A number of jurisdictions have included voluntary agreements in their nuisance provisions.
 If voluntary compliance is not forthcoming, the next step may be to issue a citation.
 Issuing a citation for an infraction (civil offense) or misdemeanor (criminal offense) will often rectify even the worst problem.
 Citations are most effective when there are clear violations of particular ordinances or the conduct of the violator is patently outrageous.

 Many jurisdictions have decriminalized nuisance provisions and are using a civil infraction system.
 In 1987 the legislature established a civil infraction system codified as Ch.
 7.80 RCW to allow minor offenses to be decriminalized and to receive a civil fine or infraction.
 Infractions are defined as a non criminal violation of a local ordinance.
 The civil infraction system is patterned after the traffic infraction system adopted in 1981.
 The statute authorizes cities and counties to create civil infractions enforceable in the municipal or district court.